dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 git clone https://github.com/ivanitlearning/CVE-2004-1561.git
 ```

-In the repo there is an C file which is the exploit that we are going to use to try and gain access into the system.
-On going through the code we see there is an array called shellcode that we need to change with respect to our system in order for the exploit to work
+In the repo, there is a C file which is the exploit that we are going to use to try and gain access to the system.
+On going through the code we see there is an array called shellcode that we need to change for our system for the exploit to work

 ![Msfvenom Payload](images/thm-ice/msfvenom-payload.png)

-As shown in the code gets use msfvenom to generate the shellcode.
+As shown in the code it uses msfvenom to generate the shellcode.
 Then change the value of the array shellcode in the code with the value that we generated

 ![Changing Options for Payload](images/thm-ice/msfvenom-payload-2.png)

-**Note:** The value for LHOST is the IP Address of tun0 which can be found by using "ip a show tun0" and looking under inet
+**Note:** The value for LHOST is the IP Address of tun0 which can be found by using "ip a show tun0" and looking under Inet

-Lets compile the code
+Let's compile the code

 ```
 gcc 568-edit.c -o 568
 ```

-Before we use the exploit we need to setup a listener on our system to be able to connect to the reverse shell
+Before we use the exploit we need to set up a listener on our system to be able to connect to the reverse shell

 ```
 sudo netcat -nvlp 443